AI Drone Learns to Detect Brawls

 But that wasn’t all.
 The research team also needed to sit down and manually mark 18 coordinates on each person’s body in the video frames.
 That would have quickly become a labor-intensive and exhausting process for 10,000 or 20,000 images normally needed to train deep learning algorithms.
 The researchers wanted to cut down the amount of necessary training data to just 2,000 annotated images that included about 5,000 individuals performing violent actions.

-An unsupervised deep learning neural network automatically learn patterns over time by filtering data through its many layers of artificial neurons from end to end—a process that can yield good predictive accuracy if you have enough computing resources and training data on your hands.
+An unsupervised deep learning neural network automatically learns patterns over time by filtering data through its many layers of artificial neurons from end to end—a process that can yield good predictive accuracy if you have enough computing resources and training data on your hands.
 Singh’s workaround solution came from his Cambridge University research that has focused on more streamlined and efficient forms of deep learning capable of running with fewer computing resources and less training data.

 Singh replaced some of the first neural network layers at the front-end with fixed parameters and used supervised learning toward the back-end.
 This move effectively replaced some of the deep learning process with human engineering input based on what Singh, the human designer, thought would work best for training the neural network to recognize different human body poses.
 That could mean a possible tradeoff in overall accuracy, but it enabled the resulting ScatterNet Hybrid Deep Learning (SHDL) network to learn more quickly with less data and less available computing power.